 Justified and Bates Motel are my top two.
 Joss Whedon is by far one of my favorite writers.
 Buffy the TV series – WOW!
 You can youtube his interviews: it’s like an AA degree in writing and it’s free to anyone.

-How’d you get your start as an agent?
+How’d you get your start doing representation?

 I pitched a semi-retired agent named Ed Silver on a book I wrote.
 He was Lee Marvin’s manager and finance guy, also for James Coburn and many others.
 The guy’s ‘seen’ stuff, man – Hitchcock napping, for one.
 He loved my style and offered me a gig to take over and he’d mentor.
 We clicked big time.
 He’s Jewish, I’m Italian.
 As Sebastian Maniscalco says, “Same corporation, different division.”
 That’s us.